andreagrisafi/SALTED/docs/installation.md

 You can find the SALTED program on [GitHub](https://github.com/andreagrisafi/SALTED).
 In the SALTED directory, simply run `make`, followed by `pip install .`

 ??? note "Editable python package"
-    If you want to modify the `SALTED` code, you can install `SALTED` with the following command:
+    If you want to modify the code, you can install SALTED with the following command:

     ```bash
     python -m pip install -e .